Lake of Rascino

-Lago di Rascino is a lake karst mountain in the Province of Rieti, Lazio, Italy, in the territory of Fiamignano, in Cicolano.
+Lago di Rascino is a karst lake mountain in the Province of Rieti, Lazio, Italy, in the territory of Fiamignano, in Cicolano.

-At an elevation of 1146 m, its surface area is 0.283 km².
+At an elevation of 1146 m, its surface area is 0.283 km^{2}.
+It has a depth of 5 meters.

 Description

 It is located at the edge of the homonymous large karst plateau, the plateau Rascino, along with other small bodies of water less seasonal.
-Not having tributaries, the reservoir collects rainwater and snow and the presence of karst sinkholes allows the outflow.
+With no tributaries, the reservoir collects rainwater and snow and the presence of karst sinkholes allows the outflow.